mlbench/mlbench-old/docs/api.rst

 .. http:post:: /api/metrics

-   Save metrics. "pod_name" and "run_id" are mutually exclusive
+   Save metrics. "pod_name" and "run_id" are mutually exclusive.
+The fields of metrics and their types are defined in `mlbench/api/models/kubemetrics.py`.

    **Example request**: